Oil company begins major new use of ionic liquids

 The chloroaluminate ionic liquids Chevron uses have strong acid properties, which allow them to take the place of the hydrofluoric and sulfuric acids used in alkylation.

-Helin Cox, business director for alkylation and treating at Honeywell UOP, which helped Chevron develop the process and is licensing it under the ISOALKY name, says the strong acidity means that only about 3-6% of the contents of the alkylation reactor is ionic liquid, compared with 50% for the conventional acids.
+Helin Cox, business director for alkylation and treating at Honeywell UOP, which helped Chevron develop the process and is licensing it as Isoalky, says the strong acidity means that only about 3–6% of the contents of the alkylation reactor is ionic liquid, compared with 50% for the conventional acids.
 “It significantly reduces the handling requirements and the volume requirements in the reactor,” she says.

-Among other advantages, Cox says, less ionic liquid is consumed in alkylation than is with hydrofluoric or sulfuric acid in the conventional processes.
-The ionic liquid is also safer to handle and can be regenerated inexpensively on site.
+Among other advantages, Cox says, less ionic liquid is consumed in alkylation than hydrofluoric or sulfuric acid is in the conventional processes.
+The ionic liquid is also safer to handle and can be regenerated inexpensively on-site.

-UOP has already signed up a licensee, Sinochem Hongrun Petrochemical, which will soon build an ISOALKY unit in China.
-UOP also designed an HF-to-ISOALKY conversion for an unnamed North American customer and will complete another design later this year.
+UOP has already signed a licensee, Sinochem Hongrun Petrochemical, which will soon build an Isoalky unit in China.
+UOP also designed an HF-to-Isoalky conversion for an unnamed North American customer and will complete another design later this year.

 UOP does have competition.
-Another ionic liquid-based alkylation process—developed at China University of Petroleum and licensed by the Canadian firm Well Resources—has been deployed at 6 units in China.
-Most recently, Sinopec installed it in a 7,500-barrel-per-day unit that replaces an HF unit at its refinery in Wuhan.
+Another ionic liquid–based alkylation process, developed at China University of Petroleum and licensed by the Canadian firm Well Resources, has been deployed at six units in China.
+Most recently, Sinopec installed a 7,500-barrel-per-day unit at its refinery in Wuhan.

 Join the conversation